Fast preventive personalized primary care

 Longitudinal Care

-We offer family medicine care.
-The family physician provides comprehensive, long-term management, coordinating care, monitoring your health progress, and intervening preventively.
-They accompany you at every stage, adapt treatments as needed, and facilitate access to resources and specialists when necessary.
+We offer comprehensive family medicine care.
+Your family physician or nurse practitioner specializing in primary care (NPPC) provides holistic care and long-term follow-up, coordinating your care, monitoring your health, and taking preventative measures.
+They support you every step of the way, adjust treatments as needed, and facilitate access to resources and specialists when necessary.

 Semi‑Urgent Visits